Vertex Cover Reconfiguration and Beyond: Algorithms

-In what follows, we restrict our attention to the bipartite graph $Z = W_k[S' \cup T']$ and we let $S'$ and $T'$ denote the two partitions of $Z$.
-We subdivide $S'$ into two sets: $S'_b$ contains upper beads and $S'_s$ contains lower sequins.
-Since every vertex in $S'_b$ has four neighbors in $T'$ and adjacent beads share exactly two neighbors, we have $|N_Z(S'_b)| \geq 2|S'_b|$ and equality occurs whenever $S'_b$ contains $2k$ beads from the same two upper necklaces.
-Whenever $S'_b$ contains less than $2k$ beads and $Z[S'_b \cup N_Z(S'_b)]$ consists of $t_b \geq 1$ connected components, at least one bead from each component (except possibly the first) will be adjacent to at most one other bead in the same component.
+In what follows, we restrict our attention to the bipartite graph $Z = W_k[S' \cup T']$, and we let $S'$ and $T'$ denote the two partitions of $Z$.
+We subdivide $S'$ into two sets: $S'_b$ contains upper beads, and $S'_s$ contains lower sequins.
+Since every vertex in $S'_b$ has four neighbours in $T'$ and adjacent beads share exactly two neighbours, we have $|N_Z(S'_b)| \geq 2|S'_b|$, and equality occurs whenever $S'_b$ contains $2k$ beads from the same two upper necklaces.
+Whenever $S'_b$ contains fewer than $2k$ beads and $Z[S'_b \cup N_Z(S'_b)]$ consists of $t_b \geq 1$ connected components, at least one bead from each component (except possibly the first) will be adjacent to at most one other bead in the same component.
 Therefore, $|N_Z(S'_b)| \geq 2|S'_b| + 2(t_b - 1)$.

-Lemma~\ref{lemma-internal} implies that $T'$ will always contain both vertices of any sequin pair.
+Proposition~\ref{prop-internal} implies that $T'$ will always contain both vertices of any sequin pair.
 Since we are only considering vertices in $V(\alpha[1,x])$, some sequins in $S'_s$ might be missing the other sequin in the corresponding pair.
-However, all the neighbors of the sequin pair have to be in $T'$ so we assume without loss of generality that vertices in $S'_s$ can be grouped into sequin pairs.
-Every sequin pair in $S'_s$ has four neighbors in $T'$.
-Adjacent sequin pairs share exactly one neighbor.
-Hence, $|N_Z(S'_s)| \geq {3 \over 2}|S'_s|$ and equality occurs whenever $S'_s$ contains $k$ sequin pairs of a single lower necklace.
-Whenever $S'_s$ contains less than $k$ sequin pairs and $Z[S'_s \cup N_Z(S'_s)]$ consists of $t_s \geq 1$ connected components, at least one sequin pair from each component will be adjacent to at most one other sequin pair in the same component.
+However, all the neighbours of the sequin pair have to be in $T'$, so we assume without loss of generality that vertices in $S'_s$ can be grouped into sequin pairs.
+Every sequin pair in $S'_s$ has four neighbours in $T'$.
+Adjacent sequin pairs share exactly one neighbour.
+Hence, $|N_Z(S'_s)| \geq {3 \over 2}|S'_s|$, and equality occurs whenever $S'_s$ contains $k$ sequin pairs of a single lower necklace.
+Whenever $S'_s$ contains fewer than $k$ sequin pairs and $Z[S'_s \cup N_Z(S'_s)]$ consists of $t_s \geq 1$ connected components, at~least one sequin pair from each component will be adjacent to at most one other sequin pair in the same component.
 Therefore, $|N_Z(S'_s)| \geq {3 \over 2}|S'_s| + t_s$.